Andrew67/ddr-finder/README.md

 ddr-finder
 ==========

-HTML5 DDR Locator Application (targetted at Mobile); could be modified into a general location finder.
+HTML5 DDR Locator Application (targeted at Mobile); could be modified into a general location finder.

 Live Demo
 ---------